 "This is a great and critical occasion in the history of the Six Counties, but not for the Six Counties alone for every thing which interest them touches Ireland, and everything which touches Ireland finds an echo in the remotest part of the Empire....

-The Belfast Parliament at Stormont became a bastion of Loyalist Rule until 1972 when it was prorogued by the British Government in the wake of serious inter communal violence.
+The subsequent Belfast Parliament sitting at Stormont became a bastion of Loyalist Rule until 1972 when it was prorogued by the British Government in the wake of serious inter communal violence.
 Today an assembly sits in its place in which both British and Irish public representatives share power at local level but on a continually shaky foundation.